• Home

 Starting a business is an exciting journey, but one of the first—and most critical—decisions you’ll need to make is choosing the right business structure.
 This choice impacts your taxes, personal liability, management responsibilities, and even your ability to raise capital.
 With several options to consider, such as Sole Proprietorship, Partnership, Limited Liability Company (LLC), S Corporation (S Corp), and C Corporation (C Corp), it’s important to understand the key differences.

-In this guide, we’ll break down each type of U.S. business entity to help you determine which one is right for your business.
+In this guide, we’ll break down each type of U.S. business entity to help you determine which one is right for your startup.
 We’ll also share the pros and cons of each structure, providing insights into tax considerations, liability protection, and growth potential.

 Overview of U.S. Business Entity Types